munificent/craftinginterpreters/book/hash-tables.md

 ^code table-get

-If the table is completely, we definitely won't find the entry, so we check for that first.
+If the table is completely empty, we definitely won't find the entry, so we check for that first.
 This isn't just an optimization -- it also ensures that we don't try to access the bucket array when the array is `NULL`.
 Otherwise, we let `findEntry()` work its magic.
 That returns a pointer to a bucket.
 If the bucket is empty, which we detect by seeing if the key is `NULL`, then we didn't find an entry with our key.
 If `findEntry()` does return a non-empty entry, then that's